iptc/newsinjson/README.md

 This is why we increased the major version number to 2.0.

 The 2.0 version of ninjs was approved by the IPTC Standards Committee on October 20th, 2021.
-An erratum update was made in May 2022 to fix a problem with the way GeoJSON properties were integrated into the "places" object.
-Version 2.1 was approved in May 2023 and 2.2 in May 2025.
+The latest in this series is version 2.3, approved in October 2025.

 The 3.x series is a major update to ninjs, which is not backwards compatible.

-Version 3.0 offers three document types: the existing "news item" and new document types for events and planning items.
+Version 3.x offers three document types: the existing "news item" and new document types for events and planning items.
 For improved readability and to align with general best practice for variable naming and graphQL the properties now use "camelCase".

-The 3.0 version of ninjs was approved by the IPTC Standards Committee on October 2nd, 2024.
-An erratum update (version 3.0.1) was made in February 2025 to correct the datatype of the "urgency" property.
+The 3.0 version of ninjs was approved by the IPTC Standards Committee in October 2024.
+The latest in the series is 3.2, approved in October 2025.

-Versions 1.6, 2.2 and 3.1, approved in May 2025, add the digitalSourceType
+Versions 1.7, 2.2 and 3.1, approved in October 2025, add the "resources"
-property to all versions of ninjs.
+array to "renditions" in all versions of ninjs.

 Which version should I choose for my project?
 -------------------------

-If you are starting a green-field project, we recommend using ninjs 3.1.
+If you are starting a green-field project, we recommend using ninjs 3.2.
 This version should be easiest for developers to work with.

-If you are already using a 1.x version of ninjs, we recommend at least upgrading to version 1.6.
-This should be an easy change, because 1.6 is backwards-compatible with all previous versions of 1.x.
+If you are already using a 1.x version of ninjs, we recommend at least upgrading to version 1.7.
+This should be an easy change, because 1.7 is backwards-compatible with all previous versions of 1.x.

-Similarly, if you are already using a 2.x version of ninjs, we recommend using version 2.2 if you cannot upgrade to the 3.x branch.
+Similarly, if you are already using a 2.x version of ninjs, we recommend using version 2.3 if you cannot upgrade to the 3.x branch.

 Protocol Buffers demo
 ---------------------